-Hello, baking fanatics—I can’t wait for you to try this new recipe!
-This 1-Bowl > Mix > Bake Banana Sourdough Seed Loaf is out of this world!
+Hello, baking fanatics!
+I can’t wait for you to try this new Banana Sourdough Seed Loaf recipe!
+This 1-Bowl > Mix > Bake bread is out of this world!

 Bubbly active gluten-free sourdough starter (natural wild yeast) is the secret ingredient in this yummy loaf.

-A tasty no gluten snack that is also free of eggs and dairy and completely allergen-friendly.
+A tasty gluten-free snack that is also free of eggs, dairy!

 The loaf recipe was prepared with a gluten-free sourdough starter made from organic brown rice flour and clean (unchlorinated) water.